icsd13152/Sentiment_Analysis_Covid19/README.md

 ## Jupyter Notebook

 In order to see the whole process and clarrifications during training/validation and test, see the SentimentAnalysis.ipynb file.
+In order to see all of the plots in notebook produced by pyplot you can [clik here](https://nbviewer.org/github/icsd13152/Sentiment_Analysis_Covid19/blob/main/SentimentAnalysis.ipynb).
+In this link you can see the whole notebook too.

 ## Source Code